Seasonal Allergies vs Cold : Contagion, Symptoms & Treatment

 Mold is a fungus that grows in damp areas and can cause allergic reactions.
 It can be found in areas like bathrooms, basements, and kitchens.
 Exposure to these allergens can lead to symptoms such as sneezing, runny nose, itchy or watery eyes, and coughing.
 If you have symptoms year-round, it would be beneficial to consult a healthcare professional to determine if you have perennial allergies.

-Differentiating between allergies and the common cold can be challenging as they share similar symptoms.
+Differentiating between allergies and the common cold can be challenging as they share the same symptoms.
+Nasal congestion is a common symptom of both conditions, often leading to confusion.
 However, there are key differences.
 While both can cause sneezing, runny nose, and congestion, allergies are often accompanied by itchy or watery eyes, something not usually seen with colds.
+Understanding these distinctions can help in effectively managing colds and allergies.

 Hayfever or Cold—Identifying the Differences